johnsigmon/Lobby-Lister/README.md

 ##Media Industry Lobbying Exposure Tool
-      How much organizations are paying lobbyists to effect political action.
+      How much organizations are paying lobbyists and how it's effecting political action.

 ***
 ##User Stories